coreflexive/coreflexive.github.io/_posts/2023-06-06-tournament.md

 I've tried and failed to get good at combinatorics many times.
 I wondered whether Alloy could be of any help.
 After some hacking, I discovered that the number of games in a tournament has something to do with the size of the *diversity* relation on the set of teams.

 Then I got carried away.

-I saw an opportunity to model a concurrent system.

 ## The Specification